Some pipe bomb packages may have passed through South Florida facility

 The Miami-Dade Police Department said they are assisting federal agents at the U.S. mail sorting facility in Opa-locka, Florida.
 A senior official told NBC News that they are trying to determine if some of the packages went through the center, which is the largest mail procession facility in South Florida.

-Both Biden and Waters received two packages.
-The most recent packages found were those addressed to Biden and De Niro, discovered Thursday.

-The package sent to Brennan was addressed to CNN's offices in New York and led to an hours-long evacuation of the building Wednesday.
+Biden and Waters each received two packages.
+The package sent to Brennan was addressed to CNN's offices in New York and led to an hourslong evacuation of the building Wednesday.

-All of the packages listed Wasserman Schultz's address — in Sunrise, Florida — as the return address.
-Sunrise is less than 20 miles north of Opa-locka.
+All of the packages listed Wasserman Schultz's as the return address — in Sunrise, Florida, less than 20 miles north of Opa-locka.

 The U.S. Postal Service said the facility there processes mail sent to all parts of the country, but only handles packages.